Scrashdown/PRU-Audio-Processing/Report/Report.md

 The filter's resource usage depends on its parameters, the platform on which it is implemented and how it is implemented.
 More detailed explanation will be made in the implementation section of this report.
 However, by considering only the theoretical structure of the filter, we can already deduce some general rules :

 * Memory usage is more or less proportional to N and M : The filter has N integrator stages and N comb stages of which we need to store the values, therefore memory usage will increase with N. Also, since M is the delay of the samples in the comb stages, for each comb stage it is necessary to store the previous samples up to M, therefore memory usage will also increase with M.
-* Computational resource usage is inversely proportional to R : Since the comb stages are preceded by a decimator of rate R, the comb stages need to be updated R times less often than the integrator stages.
+* Computational resource usage is inversely correlated to R : Since the comb stages are preceded by a decimator of rate R, the comb stages need to be updated R times less often than the integrator stages.
 Therefore, as R increases, less computational power is required by the comb stages.
-However, the reduction cannot be arbitrarily high, because the integrator stages always need to be updated at the very high input sample rate, independently of R.
+However, the reduction cannot be arbitrarily high, because the integrator stages always need to be updated at the very high input sample rate, independently of R. The processing power needed for these stages, and any other overhead added by the implementation, is therefore a lower-bound of the the total processing power required to run the filter.

 ## Documentation

 ### Getting Started

 First of all, make sure you have the required hardware: the BeagleBone Black, an SD card, and the Octopus Board.
 Flash the board with the latest "IoT" Debian image following these [instructions](https://beagleboard.org/getting-started).

+**TODO: include image of the hardware, of possible**

 #### Configure uio_pruss and free the GPIO pins for the PRU (*in progress*)